-They offer a product called “ReadyConnect Concierge” that includes pre-screened real estate leads with no upfront costs.
+They offer a “ReadyConnect Concierge” product that includes pre-screened real estate leads with no upfront costs.

 This service product works as follows:

-- realtor.com pre-screens sellers and buyers live over the phone (leads are contacted within seconds and qualified with regards to price point, buyer intent, location, and more).
+- realtor.com pre-screens sellers and buyers live over the phone (leads are contacted within seconds and qualified regarding price point, buyer intent, location, and more).

 - The real estate agent can then connect with the client directly over the phone.

-Nevertheless, this service offers paid at closing real estate leads, but only at brokerage level meaning that a solo agent would have only access to these services through their particular broker they are working with.
+Still, this is only at the brokerage level, meaning that a solo agent would only have access to these services through the particular broker they are working with.

 Which brings me to the fees.

-Realtor.com doesn’t disclose on their website what the exact fees are after you close a deal with one of their leads.
+Realtor.com doesn’t disclose the exact fees after you close a deal with one of their leads on their website.

 The only information I found about the fees was on this page (source).

-Here, they repeatedly refer to interested clients to direct the questions with regards to fees to their broker.
+Here, they repeatedly refer to interested clients to direct the questions concerning fees to their broker.